maddevsio/react-madboiler/README.md

 #### CLI

-For creating the component you can use the following `CLI-script`:
+To create the component, you can use the following `CLI-script`:
 ```bash
   yarn create:component MyComponent
 ```
-After using this script, the folder with your component's name will be appeared in your `src/components` folder.
-In this case it will be `src/components/MyComponent` folder.
+After using this script, the folder with your component's name will appear in your `src/components` folder.
+In this case, it will be the `src/components/MyComponent` folder.

 #### VSCode-snippets
-There are list of available snippets for a quick creating some entities:
+Here is a list of available snippets to quickly create some entities:
 * `mdocmp` - component
 * `mdstyle` - styled-components file
 * `mdcompunit` - unit-tests for component
 * `mdpage` - page
 * `mdhook` - custom hook

-This snippets is automatically available in your `VSCode` because they are setup for project.
+These snippets are automatically available in your `VSCode` because they are set up for project.
 You can see and edit any snippet in the `.vscode/madboiler-snippets.code-snippets` file

 #### Useful VSCode extensions
 * `vscode-styled-components` - styled-components support